Run the Agents Locally

 {% hint style="warning" %}

-The `playground` stores data in memory only by default, so any data written will no longer be accessible once the process exits.
+Both `playground` and `local` mode store data in memory, so any data written will no longer be accessible once the process exits.

 {% endhint %}